 In summary, expert witnesses should:

-Should you decide to become an expert witness, it’s a good idea to perform work for both ‘sides’ – in civil cases, for the claimant and defendant, and in disciplinary matters for the regulator and the defence team – to gain a breadth of experience.
+Should you decide to become an expert witness, it's a good idea to perform work for both 'sides' – in civil cases, for the claimant and defendant, and in disciplinary matters for the regulator and the defence team.
+This will help you gain a breadth of experience.

 Thorough preparation is a key part of being a credible and confident expert witness.
 These initial steps will help you get started:

 The reasons for any conclusions you reach and opinions you make must be clear.
-It’s important to link the facts and any assumptions to your opinion, and to ensure there is a logical flow between them.
-Do not hypothesise as to what may or may not have happened in a case.
-If there are any gaps in the sequence of events, check that you haven’t filled in any factual gaps with your own facts.
+It's important to link the facts and any assumptions to your opinion, and ensure a logical flow between them.
+Do not hypothesise about what may or may not have happened in a case.
+If there are any gaps in the sequence of events, check that you haven't filled in any factual gaps with your own facts.

 If you have any concerns about your opinion, for example, based on contradictory assumptions, address these before you write your report.
 It's a good idea to call the lawyer who instructed you in the case to clarify your concerns and obtain more information.

 If something is unclear, you may decide you need to give more than one opinion.
-For example, ‘I am unable to conclude from the documents and the assumptions provided that Dr Y warned the patient of… If he did, then my opinion is… If he didn’t, then my opinion is…’
+For example, you could say, "I am unable to conclude from the documents and the assumptions provided that Dr Y warned the patient of… If he did, then my opinion is… If he didn't, then my opinion is…"

 Be clear about the limits of your knowledge, and don't give an opinion outside your area of expertise.

-When forming your opinion as an expert witness, there are a number of common traps that should be avoided.
+When forming your opinion as an expert witness, you should avoid a number of common traps.

-As an expert witness it’s easy to fall into the trap of being an advocate for the client of the lawyer who engaged you.
-For example, ‘It’s easy to imagine that Dr X would have insufficient time to assess Mrs X’s history, discuss the ultrasound and also examine her.’
-This comment indicates that you are guessing what was in the mind of Dr X, and could be interpreted as advocacy.
-You may think that a few comments can’t hurt, but as an expert witness, your key role is to provide an impartial opinion to assist the court make an informed and fair decision.
+As an expert witness, it's easy to fall into the trap of being an advocate for the client of the lawyer who engaged you.
+For example, "It's easy to imagine that Dr X would have insufficient time to assess Mrs X's history, discuss the ultrasound and also examine her".
+This comment indicates that you are guessing what was in the mind of Dr X, and it could be interpreted as advocacy.
+You may think that a few comments can't hurt, but as an expert witness, your key role is to provide an impartial opinion to help the Court to make an informed and fair decision.
 Courts do not take kindly to experts giving evidence which displays advocacy.

 If you fail to take reasonable care in providing an expert opinion, you will generally not be liable for civil or criminal proceedings.
 However, a landmark decision of the Supreme Court has removed the protection for expert witnesses against law suits by people they had instructed to provide evidence on their behalf.

-Inspire MediLaw’s Expert Witness Training covers all the issues above and more.
-Our training is facilitated by leading legal professionals, Paul Sankey, Medical Negligence Lawyer of Enable Law and Dr Simon Fox QC alongside medical professionals with significant experience as Expert Witnesses.
-The training is accredited by the CPD Accreditation Service for 14 CPD hours.
+Inspire MediLaw's Expert Witness Training covers all the issues above and more.
+Our training is facilitated by leading legal professionals, including Paul Sankey, Medical Negligence Lawyer from Enable Law, and barrister Dr Simon Fox QC, alongside experienced medical expert witnesses.
+Our training is accredited for CPD by the Royal College of Surgeons of England.